EmiLoKiJu/Recipe-app/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-BlogApp is just a database for now
+Recipe App is just a database for now

 ### Prerequisites